 The Sacrament of Confirmation may be one of the least understood sacraments in the Church.
 Let’s look at its history and theology to get a better idea of what it really is.

 What Confirmation is not

-Gradually bishops appointed presbyters to go live in the villages, preside over Eucharist, preach, and to keep in touch with the bishop so that he knew what was happening in the outlying communities.
+Gradually bishops appointed presbyters (priests) to go live in the villages, preside over Eucharist, preach, and to keep in touch with the bishop so that he knew what was happening in the outlying communities.
 However, not all parts of the Church had the same idea as to how initiation should be carried out.

-As you can imagine there was debate among the communities as to which was most important: preservation of the rite or the importance of initiation into a community and recognition by its visible head.
-Both sides are legitimate and are both recognized as valid by the Catholic Church.
+As you can imagine there was debate among the communities as to which was most important.
+Did it matter more to preserve the ancient rite of performing the sacraments?
+Or was it more important that Confirmation be reserved to the bishop, the visible head of an individual diocese?
+Both sides are recognized as valid perspectives by the Catholic Church.
 However, in the Latin rite (or the Roman Catholic Church), most often Confirmation is not celebrated at the same time as Baptism.

 Confirmation is a sacrament that is misunderstood and underestimated.
 The Catholic Church would benefit from a more developed theology of Confirmation that helps young people understand the importance of this sacrament and not to look at it as an end to religious education, but the end of the beginning of a life in service to God.